theDavidBarton/theDavidBarton-umbrella/README.md

 # theDavidBarton-umbrella

-An umbrella app to serve multiple purposes at the same time.
+An umbrella app for multiple server purposes at the same time.